visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 Equal Function (``ne()``) : ``ne(exprL,exprR)``
     Creates a new expression which is everywhere a boolean value (1 or 0) indicating whether its two arguments are *not* equal.
-A value of 1 is produced everywhere the argments are *not* equal and 0 otherwise.
+A value of 1 is produced everywhere the arguments are *not* equal and 0 otherwise.

 .. _Logical_And_Expression_Function: